Updated 21 Jan 2025

 Explore this house sitting template to check off everything you’ll need to ask the home owners about before the sit starts, and things they’ll need to leave written instructions for:

-- Responsibilities.
-What are your responsibilities around the house in order to keep everything sailing?
+Get clear on what your responsibilities are around the house in order to keep everything clean, organised and tidy.

-- Vehicles and parking.
-Is there a vehicle you can use?
-If you’re driving to the sit, do you need a visitor’s parking permit?
+Find out if there is a vehicle you can use.
+If you’re driving to the sit, ask if you'll need a visitor’s parking permit.

-- Gas and electrics.
-What happens if it stops working?
-Where is the gas cupboard?
-Is there a local, trusted electricity and gas services tradesperson you can call?
+Find out what you should do if this stops working, where the gas cupboard is located, and if there is a local, trusted electricity and gas services tradesperson you can call.

-- Visitors.
-Will you be allowed any friends or family members over during the sit?
+Find out if you'll be allowed any friends or family members over during the sit - be sure to stick to these rules.

-- Costs.
-What happens if maintenance costs are incurred while the home owners are away?
+Ask what happens if maintenance costs are incurred while the home owners are away.
 Maintaining these critical elements of the home will need to be covered somehow.

 Pre-sit house sitting checklist: the garden